- Visits and Events

 If you apply test-optional, but you’ve already sent us a test score, or they are included on your transcript, we will remove them from our review process.

-We do ask all students who have taken a test submit it if they decide to enroll.
-This is simply for research purposes, and cannot affect admission or financial aid.
+We do ask all students who have taken a test to submit it if they decide to enroll.
+This is simply for research purposes and cannot affect admission or financial aid.
 The SAT college code for Oregon State University is 4586.
 The ACT college code for Oregon State University is 3482.

 If you indicated you would not be sending a test score and decide to do so before we’ve made an admission decision, you can let us know in your application portal.
 You may decide to add a test score during the appeal of a decision.